Skip to main content

 • An argument that defines the name of the schedule

-When performing an IMPORT function, either a workflow (-w), a filename for schedules (-fw), or a filename for transformation rules (-tf) argument must be present.
+When performing an IMPORT function, either a schedule name (-w), a filename for schedules (-fw), or a filename for transformation rules (-tf) argument must be present.

-When a DEPLOY or SIMULATE function is being performed, either a workflow (-w) or a package (-pkg) argument must be present.
+When a DEPLOY or SIMULATE function is being performed, either a schedule name (-w) or a package (-pkg) argument must be present.

 Also, when performing an INIT function, a filename (-fw) argument must be present.

-When using batch processing to deploy schedules or packages, it should be understood that no checking is performed for the existence of the schedule/package or any mismatch between the existing schedule and the version in the previous deployment record.
+When using batch processing to deploy schedules or packages, no checking is performed for the existence of the schedule/package or any mismatch between the existing schedule and the version in the previous deployment record.
 However, a backup of the definitions is made and stored in the current deployment record so that no data will be lost.
 It is recommended that before performing a batch deployment, a simulation is performed to determine if there could be any problems with the deployment.

 The examples in this section show how the Batch.SMAOpConDeployClient.exe application can be used to perform DEPLOY, IMPORT, SIMULATE, or INIT functions.